zophiezlan/tsdice/README.md

 - Reduced motion support (auto-pauses for users with motion sensitivities)
 - Custom tooltips with keyboard shortcuts

+### 🧭 Guided Onboarding

+- First-time visitors see a welcome modal with quick-start tips; once dismissed it snoozes for 24 hours or indefinitely if you tick "Don't show again".
+- The control panel auto-hides after 10 seconds of inactivity to keep the canvas clean—any pointer movement or a tap on the main menu button brings it back instantly.
+- The Info modal is tabbed (Controls, Shortcuts, Guide) and remembers the last tab you viewed, so power users can jump straight to their favorite reference panel.

 ### 🎭 Easter Eggs

 Try the **Konami Code** (↑ ↑ ↓ ↓ ← → ← → B A) for a surprise party mode! 🎉